kiwidamien/StackedTurtles/content/metrics/interview_practice_precision_recall.md

 ## Summary

-When doing interview practice (and in actual interviews) you should translate from the more abstract "positive c;ass" and "negative class" to describe the meaning of precision and recall in the context of the problem you are trying to solve.
+When doing interview practice (and in actual interviews) you should translate from the more abstract "positive class" and "negative class" to describe the meaning of precision and recall in the context of the problem you are trying to solve.
 The difference between precision and recall often trips up people when learning data science; they are nearly incomprehensible when talking to most executives.

 You should also have an argument for whether you should be optimizing for precision or recall.
 In a realistic problem, you shouldn't be optimizing for one or the other -- rather you should look at the _tradeoff_ between precision and recall, and pick the best tradeoff for the problem at hand.